-15.5 Annex E: Impact assessment - Luton/Stansted STAR
+15.5 Impact assessment: Luton/ Stansted STARs and Holds

-See the redacted Stage 1 Assessment Meeting Presentation (Ref 2) for charts for the current IFPs.
-See Annex B of Stage 2 Gateway document (Ref 3) for the proposed changes.
+See the Stage 1 Assessment Meeting Presentation ^(Ref 2) for charts for the current IFPs.
+The NATS design report ^(Ref 6) references the RNAV replication of the EGSS/ EGGW ABBOT Hold which has been submitted as part of the MAY DVOR ACP (link to portal).